KanopePT/KanopePT/README.md

 #INTRODUCTION

 - print(' Hey!
 How are you?
 I'm @KanopePT. ')
-- print(' I’m currently dedicating my knowledge in the practice of repairing computers and mobile phones on my own. ')
-- print(' Also with knowledge in basic programming such as HTML, PHP and CSS. ')
-- print(' You can add me no problem on social networks, I'll list them below. ')
+- print(' You can add me, with no problem, on social networks, I'll list them below. ')

 <!--- #END_INTRODUCTION --->